 What Did I Learn?: 1) Ringo likes to smoke weed and hit on chicks.
 2) Paul apparently regards speed limits as mere suggestions, and possesses an uncanny ability to track down missing people.
 3) Paul has been off for years.

-You Might Like This Movie If: You need a reminder that Paul McCartney is a great judge of character
+You Might Like This Movie If: You need a reminder that Paul McCartney is a great judge of character.

 Really?: 1) Holy shit, what was the point of that whole Victorian-era daydream sequence?
 [Spoiler Alert!
 Spoiler Alert!]
 2) So, on a whim, Paul decides to check out the Broad Street subway station, and he finds the tape box just sitting on a nearby bench?
 Nobody even touched it in all the time after Harry placed it there when he needed to take a pee?
 3) Let me see….
 Paul’s buddy accidentally side-swipes Big Bob’s pickup truck as he’s driving the zillionaire star to the recording studio, and Paul neglects to inform Big Bob when he speaks to him, let alone offer to pay for the damages?
 What a pal…